greenorbitspace/hub/userguide/content/en/docs/glossary/b/bounce-rate.md

 ---
 title: Bounce Rate
 ref: bounce-rate
+weight: 1
+exported_at: '2025-06-16T15:04:01.181330+00:00'
-description: Bounce Rate refers to the percentage of visitors who navigate away from a website after viewing only one page.
-It is a key metric used to measure the effectiveness of a website in engaging visitors.
+definition: The bounce rate is a web analytics metric that measures the percentage of visitors who navigate away from the site after viewing only one page.
+A high bounce rate may indicate that the content is not engaging enough or that the landing page does not meet the visitors' expectations.
-notion_page_id: 214d6625-c679-8072-8195-eedda4f214d8
-exported_at: '2025-06-16T14:24:12.757205+00:00'
 tags:
 - Marketing
 - Website
-category:
+id: GL91
+categories:
 - Marketing & Communication
-id: GL91
 ---